 Application is by invitation only; therefore, students may not apply individually to the Program, nor may their schools nominate them.

 A review committee of qualified individuals experienced in secondary and post-secondary education evaluates candidates on their academic achievement, personal characteristics, leadership and service activities, and an analysis of their essay.
 Approximately 800 candidates are named semifinalists and forwarded to the Commission for further review.
-All Arts and CTE nominees submitting candidacy materials are automatically advanced to the semifinalist stage.
+All Arts nominees submitting candidacy materials are automatically advanced to the semifinalist stage.

 In April, the Commission on Presidential Scholars reviews the applications of all semifinalists based on the same criteria used by the review committee.
 The Commission selects up to 161 U.S Presidential Scholars each year.
 All scholars are honored for their accomplishments during the National Recognition Program, held in June in Washington, D.C.

 U.S. Presidential Scholars are guests of the Commission during the National Recognition Program and enjoy an expenses paid trip to Washington, D.C., to meet with government officials, educators, and other accomplished people.
 To commemorate their achievement, the Scholars are awarded the U.S. Presidential Scholars medallion at a ceremony sponsored by the White House.

 For over 50 years, this unique federal program has honored over 7,000 U.S. Presidential Scholars, who have demonstrated leadership, scholarship, and contribution to school and community.
 The work of the Commission on Presidential Scholars reaffirms, on behalf of the President, the Nation's commitment to education.